Adexyme/MEAK-Paystack-WooCommerce-Payment-Gateway/README.md

 - Click on the "Upload" option, then click "Choose File" to select the zip file you downloaded.
 Click "OK" and "Install Now" to complete the installation.
 - Activate the plugin.
 - Click on "WooCommerce > Settings" from the left menu and click the **"Payments"** tab.
-- Click on the **MEAK Paystack Custom Gateway** link from the available Checkout Options
+- Click on the **MEAK Paystack Gateway** link from the available Checkout Options
-- Configure your **MEAK Paystack Custom Gateway** settings accordingly.
+- Configure your **MEAK Paystack Gateway** settings accordingly.

 For FTP manual installation, [check here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).